Great Expectations Day Program

 - Assess the individual's interests, skills, and abilities

-- Prepares the individual for employment by training in needed skill areas
+- Prepare the individual for employment by training in needed skill areas

-- Analysis of needed skills based on job interviews/rejections
+- Analyze needed skills based on job interviews/rejections

 - Perform a detailed job analysis